apache/pulsar/site2/docs/concepts-messaging.md

 In the diagram below, only **Consumer A-0** is allowed to consume messages.

-> Exclusive mode is the default subscription mode.
+> Exclusive mode is the default subscription type.

 ![Exclusive subscriptions](assets/pulsar-exclusive-subscriptions.png)